theel0ja/Ruutu/README.md

 ![Screenshot of the software](Screenshot.gif)

 ## Startup with Linux
+### Debian, Ubuntu, Linux Mint and other distributions using .deb-packages
+Download prebuilt [.deb packages](https://github.com/theel0ja/Ruutu/releases) and install them.
+You can start Ruutu from command line with command `ruutuvlc` or from Start Menu.

+## Other Linux distributions
-This application works also with Linux, download [Mono](http://www.mono-project.com/), and run `mono Ruutu.exe` in command line
+This application works also with Linux, download [Mono](http://www.mono-project.com/), and run `mono Ruutu.exe` (get binaries [here](https://github.com/theel0ja/Ruutu/releases)) in command line.

 <!--
 ## API